 Covered Medical Benefits Cost if you use an In- Network Provider Cost if you use a Non-Network Provider Diagnostic Services Lab Office 0% coinsurance after deductible is met Not covered Freestanding Lab 0% coinsurance after deductible is met Not covered Outpatient Hospital 0% coinsurance after deductible is met Not covered X-Ray Office 0% coinsurance after deductible is met Not covered Freestanding Radiology Center 0% coinsurance after deductible is met Not covered Outpatient Hospital 0% coinsurance after deductible is met Not covered Advanced Diagnostic Imaging for example: MRI, PET and CAT scans Office Coverage for a Non-Network Provider is limited to \$800 maximum per test.
 (See footnote 3) 0% coinsurance after deductible is met All billed amounts exceeding the lesser of the benefit maximum or maximum allowed amount.
-(See footnote 2 and 3) Freestanding Radiology Center Coverage for a Non-Network Provider is limited to \$800 maximum per test.
-(See footnote 3) 0% coinsurance after deductible is met All billed amounts exceeding the lesser of the benefit maximum or maximum allowed amount.
+Freestanding Radiology Center 0% coinsurance after (See footnote 2 and 3) All billed amounts Coverage for a Non-Network Provider is limited to \$800 maximum per test.
+(See footnote 3) deductible is met exceeding the lesser of the benefit maximum or maximum allowed amount.
 (See footnote 2 and 3) Outpatient Hospital Coverage for a Non-Network Provider is limited to \$800 maximum per test.
 (See footnote 3) 0% coinsurance after deductible is met All billed amounts exceeding the lesser of the benefit maximum or maximum allowed amount.
 (See footnote 2 and 3) Emergency and Urgent Care Urgent Care includes doctor services.
 Additional charges may apply depending on the care provided. \$10 copay per visit deductible does not apply All billed amounts exceeding the maximum allowed amount.
 (See footnote 2)

 Covered Medical Benefits Cost if you use an In- Network Provider Cost if you use a Non-Network Provider Emergency Room Facility Services Copay waived if admitted. \$100 copay per visit and 0% coinsurance after deductible is met Covered as In-Network Emergency Room Doctor and Other Services 0% coinsurance after deductible is met Covered as In-Network Ambulance \$100 copay per trip and 0% coinsurance after deductible is met Covered as In-Network Outpatient Mental Health and Substance Abuse Disorder Care at a Facility Facility Fees 0% coinsurance after deductible is met All billed amounts exceeding the maximum allowed amount.
 (See footnote 2) Doctor Services 0% coinsurance after deductible is met All billed amounts exceeding the maximum allowed amount.
-(See footnote 2) Outpatient Surgery Facility FeesHospital Services and supplies for the following outpatient surgeries are subject to a benefit limit if performed in an outpatient hospital setting.
-The benefit limit does not apply if performed in a Freestanding Ambulatory Surgical Center.0Arthroscopy limited to \$4,500 per procedure 00Arthroscopy limited to \$4,500 per procedure 00Cataract surgery limited to \$2,000 per procedure 00Colonoscopy limited to \$1,500 per procedure 00Lipper CL Endescopy limited to \$1,000 per procedure 0% coinsurance after deductible is met All billed amounts exceeding the maximum allowed amount.
-(See footnote 2) Upper GI Endoscopy limited to \$1,000 per procedure Upper GI Endoscopy with biopsy limited to \$1,250 per procedure Ambulatory Surgical Center All billed amounts exceeding the maximum allowed amount.
+(See footnote 2) Outpatient Surgery Facility Fees Hospital Services and supplies for the following outpatient surgeries are subject to a benefit limit if performed in an outpatient hospital setting.
+The benefit limit does not apply if performed in a Freestanding Ambulatory Surgical Center.
+O Arthroscopy limited to \$4,500 per procedure O Cataract surgery limited to \$2,000 per procedure O Colonoscopy limited to \$1,500 per procedure O Upper GI Endoscopy limited to \$1,000 per procedure O Upper GI Endoscopy with biopsy limited to \$1,250 per procedure 0% coinsurance after deductible is met All billed amounts exceeding the maximum allowed amount.
+(See footnote 2) Ambulatory Surgical Center All billed amounts exceeding the maximum allowed amount.
 (See footnote 2) 0% coinsurance after deductible is met All billed amounts exceeding the lesser of the benefit maximum or maximum allowed amount.
 (See footnote 2 and 3)